 Big words, but it is not that hard to digest.
-Before we go into all the details, let’s aim for the bull’s eye and examine the fascinating subject called the software development lifecycle (or SDLC as we shall call it going forward).
+Before we go into all the details, let’s aim for the bull’s eye and examine the fascinating subject called the software development lifecycle (or SDLC).

 Put simply, SDLC is the whole process of creating a piece of software.
 Everything (defined as distinct steps), from planning out the software to delivering it to the client and then a bit more, is a part of the massive undertaking we call SDLC.